B41 nuclear bomb: Design

 The casing of a B-41 thermonuclear bomb.

 The weapon was 12 ft 4 in long, with a body diameter of 4 ft 4 in.
 It weighed 10,670 lb.
 It was carried only by the B-52 Stratofortress and B-47 Stratojet.
 It could be deployed in free-fall or retarded free-fall, and had both air burst and ground burst fuzing.
 The weapon did not have a laydown fuzing capability as the design of the physics package did not make that possible without extensive redesign and further nuclear testing.

 The B-41 was the only three-stage thermonuclear weapon fielded by the US.
 Two versions were deployed: The Mk-41Y1, a 25 MtTNT yield, dirty version with a tertiary stage encased with U-238 (natural uranium); and the Mk-41Y2, a 10 MtTNT yield, clean version with a lead-encased tertiary.
 It was the highest-yield nuclear weapon ever fielded by the United States, and had the highest publicly known yield-to-weight ratio of any weapon.

 Efficiency

 During its operational lifetime, the B-41 was the most efficient known thermonuclear weapon in terms of yield to actual weight, with a 5.2 MtonTNT/t ratio (based on a 25 MtonTNT yield).
 Its blast yield was to that of the AN602 Tsar Bomba, which delivered a blast of 50 or 100 MtonTNT, depending on its own configuration as a clean or dirty bomb.
-However even at the Tsar Bomb's theoretical maximum yield of 100 MtonTNT, it would still only achieve a yield to weight ratio of ~ 3.7 MtonTNT/t, thus the B-41 has the highest yield to weight ratio of any weapon ever created.
+However even at the Tsar Bomb's theoretical maximum yield of 100 MtonTNT, it would still only achieve a yield to weight ratio of ~ 3.7 MtonTNT/t, thus the B-41 has one of the highest yield to weight ratio of any weapon ever created (the highest recorded was the Ripple design in shot Housatonic of Operation Dominic).